Criminal (TV series): Production

 A television adaptation of the comic book series Criminal by Ed Brubaker and Sean Phillips was in initial development at Legendary Television development in 2019 with Brubaker adapting his own work for the screen.
 In February 2023, Amazon Studios requested further development with Brubaker executive producing with additional writers.
 Amazon officially ordered the series in January 2024 and Jordan Harper was hired as co-showrunner with Brubaker.
 In April 2024, Anna Boden and Ryan Fleck were hired to direct the first four episodes.
 The latter four episodes were directed by Dee Rees.

 In May 2024, Richard Jenkins, Adria Arjona, Kadeem Hardison, and Charlie Hunnam were the first cast members announced for the series, In June, Logan Browning was also announced as a series regular, with recurring roles added for Pat Healy, Taylor Selé, John Hawkes, Gus Halper, Aliyah Camacho, Michael Mando, Marvin Jones III, Michael Xavier, and Dominic Burgess.
 The following month, additional lead roles for Emilia Clarke and Luke Evans were announced.

 Filming began in Portland, Oregon, including at the historic Star Theater, on June 10, 2024, with plans to continue through October.

 Marketing

 In January 2025, Image Comics announced they would reissue trade paperbacks of all previously produced Criminal material.
 Volumes one and two, Coward and Lawless, were republished with new covers and trade dress on January 22, 2025.
 These books include comics originally released in 2006 and 2007.
 Further volumes were due for release on a monthly basis through the rest of the year.

-A new original graphic novel written by Brubaker and Philips, called The Knives, was released on September 9, 2025.
+Two new original graphic novels by Brubaker and Philips were released prior to the series premiere: The Knives, released September 9, 2025, and Five Gears In Reverse, released June 23, 2026.

+Lawsuit

+In August 2026, ljaaz Noobu, the former production assistant of Criminal, filed a lawsuit against Brubaker for sexual and racial harassment, religious discrimination, assault, and battery in the workplace; Amazon Services, Big Indie Gemini, Inc., and MGM for failing to investigate the incidents; and Phillip Barnett for directing others to avoid documenting complaints.